-- 4. If you are connecting a CCB01-010BT Base, make sure the cables are secured in the wireways in the bottom of the cordless base and the base sits flat on a horizontal surface.
-If you are connecting a CCB02-100BT Base, see Mounting a CCB02-100BT Base on page 1-8. - 5.
+- 3. If you are connecting a CCB01-010BT Base, make sure the cables are secured in the wireways in the bottom of the cordless base and the base sits flat on a horizontal surface. - 4.
 Turn the terminal/computer power back on.
-The scanner beeps. - 6.
+The scanner beeps. - 5.
 Verify the scanner or cordless base operation by scanning a bar code from the Sample Symbols in the back of this manual.
 The scanner beeps once.
-If using a Granit scanner, it also vibrates.